-- 23.1 A notice of motion must be in writing signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least five (5) business days before the day of the Council meeting to allow sufficient time for the Chief Executive Officer to include the notice of motion in the agenda for the Council meeting and to give each Councillor at least 48 hours notice of such notice of motion. - 23.2 The Councillor proposing a notice of motion must circulate the notice of motion to all Councillors for information before lodging it with the Chief Executive Officer. - 23.3 Evidence that a notice of motion has been circulated to all Councillors prior to being lodged with the Chief Executive Officer must be provided to the Chief Executive Officer at the time of lodging the notice of motion. - 23.4 The Chief Executive Officer must reject any notice of motion which: - 23.4.1 is vague or unclear in intention; - 23.4.2 is beyond Council's power to pass; - 23.4.3 is defamatory; - 23.4.4 may be prejudicial to any person or Council, including, without limiting the foregoing, because the proposed notice of motion contains confidential information; - 23.4.5 is identical or substantially similar to a notice of motion or other motion that has been considered by Council in the preceding six (6) months; - 23.4.6 is objectionable in language or nature; - 23.4.7 relates to a matter that can be addressed through the operational service request process; or - 23.4.8 if passed would result in Council otherwise acting unlawfully but must:
+- 23.1 A notice of motion must be in writing signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least five (5) business days before the day of the Council meeting to allow sufficient time for the Chief Executive Officer to include the notice of motion in the agenda for the Council meeting and to give each Councillor at least 48 hours notice of such notice of motion. - The Councillor proposing a notice of motion must circulate the notice of motion to all Councillors for information before lodging it with the Chief Executive Officer. - 23.3 Evidence that a notice of motion has been circulated to all Councillors prior to being lodged with the Chief Executive Officer must be provided to the Chief Executive Officer at the time of lodging the notice of motion. - 23.4 The Chief Executive Officer must reject any notice of motion which: - 23.4.1 is vague or unclear in intention; - 23.4.2 is beyond Council's power to pass; - 23.4.3 is defamatory;

+- 23.4.4 may be prejudicial to any person or Council, including, without limiting the foregoing, because the proposed notice of motion contains confidential information: - 23.4.5 is identical or substantially similar to a notice of motion or other motion that has been considered by Council in the preceding three (3) months; - 23.4.6 is objectionable in language or nature; or - 23.4.7 if passed would result in Council otherwise acting unlawfully but must: